appbaseio/reactivesearch/content/docs/hosting/byoc/connect-to-your-elasticsearch.md

 **Step 3 -** Select the pricing plan.
 Read more about pricing plans over [here](https://arc-site.netlify.com/pricing/).

 **Step 4 -** Select the region.
-It is recommended that you pick a region closest to where your ElasticSearch cluster is running.
+It is recommended that you pick a region closest to where your Elasticsearch cluster is running.

 **Step 5 -** Enter a name for your Appbase.io cluster instance.

-**Step 6 -** Get the AWS ElasticSearch Cluster endpoint from AWS ElasticSearch dashboard.
+**Step 6 -** Get the AWS Elasticsearch Cluster endpoint from AWS Elasticsearch dashboard.

 ![aws-url](https://i.imgur.com/ncieFAJ.png)

-**Step 7 -** Enter the AWS ElasticSearch Cluster URL
+**Step 7 -** Enter the AWS Elasticsearch Cluster URL

 ![](https://i.imgur.com/j7mTsUQ.png)